 It was fun to do this and I look forward to doing some more experiments.

-The post "GigaPanning My Town" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2011/03/gigapanning-strawberry/) on March 16, 2011.
+The post "GigaPanning My Town" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2011/03/gigapanning-strawberry/) on March 16, 2011.